Child Life and Therapeutic Recreation Infant Playroom

 Volunteers at Mt.
 Washington Pediatric Hospital provide a variety of services ranging from hosting a hospitality cart, providing clerical support to staff and providing comfort, companionship and play for your child.

-All volunteers are at last 18 years old, passed a criminal background check, passed a drug screen, received a flu shot and have been tested for tuberculosis.
-If you have any questions or concerns about volunteers, please contact the Volunteer Coordinator; Angie Wenman at 410-578-5067.
+All volunteers are at least 18 years old, have passed a criminal background check, have passed a drug screen, have received a flu shot and have been tested for tuberculosis.
+If you have any questions or concerns about volunteers, please contact the Volunteer Coordinator; Tammany Buckwalter at 410-578-5151.

 During your child’s stay here at Mt.
 Washington Pediatric Hospital, a rehabilitation team may be working with you and your child.
 That team may consist of three disciplines, physical therapy (PT), occupational therapy (OT), and/or speech therapy (SLP).
 Together with Child Life, this team will work with you and your child to address his/her developmental skills.